 As of December 31, 2010, we had 532 employees, comprised of 158 office and 374 factory employees.
 Of the 374 factory employees, 86 were temporary employees (as compared to 56 temporary employees as of December 31, 2009), the retention of which allows us to flex factory headcount to match the seasonal fluctuations inherent in the industry.
 The number of temporary employees we utilize in a given year and within a year varies based upon business conditions and snowfall levels.
-In 2010, our temporary employee headcount ranged from a low of 34 temporary employees to a high of 93 temporary employees.
+In 2010, our temporary employees to a high of 93 temporary employees.
 None of our employees are represented by a union and we are not party to any collective bargaining agreements.